 ASU VIPLE in Computing and Engineering Curricula

-This website is authored by Dr. Yinong Chen and Dr. Gennaro De Luca and is operational since 2015.
+This website is authored by Dr. Yinong Chen and Dr. Gennaro De Luca, and VIPLE is first released in 2015.

 The basic functions of ASU VIPLE can be taught to high school students and college freshman students in their computational thinking and first introduction to engineering course.
 The advanced features, such as service-oriented computing, parallel computing, machine-learning and AI programming, autonomous driving experiments, and Pi Calculus expressions, can be used in advanced computing classes.
 This site includes documents, downloads, sample code, video, lecture slides, and other resources.
 For more information, please contact Dr. Yinong Chen at yinong@asu.edu